MokoVersity/mokoid-camp2-booklog/README.md

 gem install sass -p http://10.14.211.120:8080
 ```

-- How to check your nstallation
+- How to check your installation

 ```
 sass -v